kemalyst/kemalyst/README.md

 ### Moved to Amber

-I have joined forces with [Amber](http://www.ambercr.io) and we have migrated most of the code and functionality over there.
-I recommend looking at the project before starting anything new.
-I will continue to maintain Kemalyst for bug fixes and crystal updates.
+We have joined forces with [Amber](http://www.ambercr.io) and have migrated most of the code and functionality over there.
+We recommend looking at the project before starting anything new.
+We will continue to maintain Kemalyst for bug fixes and crystal updates.

 # Kemalyst